JDACS4C-IMPROVE/docs/content/test.rst

 This section provides an overview of how to get started with our project.

-To learn more, see the :ref:`installation-section`.
+To learn more, see the :ref:`installation`.

 .. _installation: